Alex-Andriana/Landing_page_project/README.md

 # Landing_page_project
-This is my first website project using CSS and HTML
+This is my first website project using CSS and HTML.

-photo credits:
+For the odin project foundations course.